tytydraco/yessleep/out/I_Built_a_Home_for_the_Dead.md

 Asher?
-Can you ask them to turn off that monitor?
-I can’t hear myself think, and I’m scared of what happens when it stops.
+Can you ask them to turn off that damn monitor?
+I can’t hear myself think.

+Asher, please stop turning it off.

+Asher I’m scared.